logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/key-points-modification-tool/keypoint-object-detection.md

 When in Match mode, the **Match** button changes to **Clear**.
 Click **Clear** to remove the correspondence lines and exit Match mode.

-**Object detection**: With your tentative settings for active keypoints established, click **Find Object**.
+Object detection: With your tentative settings for active keypoints established, click **Find Object**.
 This activates keypoint-based object detection, using your current keypoint profile, along with the similarity threshold set in the **Min Accuracy \(%\)** box, to find copies, or variants, of the baseline object.
 The process generally takes a few seconds, during which a progress bar appears at the bottom of the dialog box:

 ![](/images/TA_Automation/Images/keypoint.010.png)